Daniel Nachev

-Daniel Nachev (Bulgarian: Даниел Начев; born 20 September 2003) is a Bulgarian footballer who plays as a midfielder for Strumska Slava.
+Daniel Nachev (Bulgarian: Даниел Начев; born 20 September 2003) is a Bulgarian footballer who plays as a midfielder.

 Considered to be one of biggest talents in Bulgaria, he gained media attention at just the age of 10 and was heavily compared with Lionel Messi and regularly called by the media The Bulgarian Messi.

 Career

 Youth career

 Nachev joined in Septemvri Sofia academy at an early age and gained media attention for first time in 2012 being called the Bulgarian Lionel Messi.
 In the end of 2013 he moved to Botev Plovdiv academy, but just after few months he returned to Septemvri in 2014.
 In the same year he had a trials to Manchester City.
 In 2015 he joined Levski Sofia.
 He become a captain of the U19 team aged 17.
 Despite occasionally training with the first team, in the end of June 2021, Nachev refused to sign a professional contract with Levski as he believed he didn't get enough chances.